Separable homology of graphs and the separability complex: Background

+\begin{definition} An \emph{annular diagram} $A$ is a finite connected planar $2$-complex with connected $1$-skeleton, fundamental group $\Z$, and at most one valence-$1$ vertex which is required to be on the boundary of $A$.
+The boundaries of disks (or \emph{regions}) of annular diagrams are immersed.
+The area of an annular diagram is the number of regions of the diagram.
+We say that an annular diagram has two boundaries (an ``inner boundary" and an ``outer boundary") even though the boundaries of an annular diagram may share edges or vertices (see \Cref{fig:annular-diagrams}).
+Note that whether one boundary is inside or outside the other depends on how the picture is drawn, not on a mathematically meaningful choice.

-\begin{definition} Let $\langle X\mid R\rangle$ be a group presentation, and assume that elements of $R$ are cyclically reduced.
-An \emph{annular diagram} $A$ over $\langle X\mid R\rangle$ is a finite connected planar 2-complex with fundamental group $\Z$ and two distinct, though not necessarily disjoint, boundaries (see \Cref{fig:annular-diagrams}).
-The boundaries of the regions of annular diagrams are labeled by elements of $R^*$. \end{definition}
+Let $\mathcal{P}=\langle X\mid R\rangle$ be a group presentation, and assume that elements of $R$ are cyclically reduced.
+An \emph{annular diagram over $\mathcal{P}$} is a $2$-complex as described above with oriented edges labeled by elements of $X$.
+The boundaries of the regions of annular diagrams over $\mathcal{P}$ are labeled by elements of $R^*$.
+An annular diagram over $\mathcal{P}$ with boundaries labeled $v$ and $w$ exists only if $w$ is a product of a conjugate of $v$ with conjugates of elements of $R$.
+Such a diagram may not exist even if $w$ satisfies this condition, however: see \Cref{lemma:existence-annular}. \end{definition}

+\begin{remark} Typically we think about diagrams with the path metric given by assigning each edge a length of $1.$ Unlike some authors, we require that diagrams over $\langle X\mid R\rangle$ have edges labeled by generators as opposed to words in the generators.
+We do this because the proofs of \Cref{thm:infinite-diameter} and \Cref{theorem:nonhyperbolicity} relate the sum of the lengths of edges along the boundaries of diagrams to the lengths of the words labeling the boundaries of diagrams.
+We relax the condition that edges of diagrams $D$ be labeled by elements of the generating set $X$ in \Cref{def:nice} in a way that maintains the correspondence between the length of the boundary of a diagram $D$ and the length(s) of the freely reduced word(s) labeling the boundary of $D$. \end{remark}

+Much like with Van Kampen diagrams, we will typically forget the basepoint of annular diagrams and delete valence-$1$ vertices and edges incident to valence-$1$ vertices.
+Then we can refer to the boundaries as being labeled by cyclically reduced elements of conjugacy classes of $\free_n$ as opposed to elements of $\free_n$.